disismeera/disismeera/README.md

 - 🌱 I’m currently studying Computer Science & Engineering.
 - 🎯 Interested in Cyber Security.
 - 😄 Pronouns: She/Her
-- 🎵 Music is the second thing I am passionate about. (we can discuss theory behing TS's songs.)
+- 🎵 Music is the second thing I am passionate about. (we can discuss theory behing TS's songs)